-All decisions of the IEP team are to be made by consensus.
-If you or the IEP team feel that you will need help in reaching consensus, you or the IEP team can ask for a facilitator that the school district will provide.

-For a child who has been determined to have a disability, the LEA must the LEA must hold an IEP team meeting to develop an initial IEP within 30 calendar days of determining the child is eligible.
+All decision of the IEP team should be made by consensus, but the Officially Designated Representative ("ODR") ultimately decides what to include in the IEP (see Dispute Resolution).
+For a child who has been determined to have a disability, the LEA must hold an IEP team meeting to develop an initial IEP within 30 days of the determination that your child needs special education (i.e., the eligibility meeting).